squirrelie1024/Keyboard-Tester-Android/README.md

 # Keyboard Tester for Android
-This app lets you test your keyboard and check it's working or not.
+A simple app let's you test your physical or virtual keyboard and check it's working or not.
 # Installation
-Coming Soon
+Coming Soon!
 # How to Use
-Just type something on your keyboard.
-If nothing appears, press 'Test' and then start typing on your keyboard.
+Press any key or text on your physical (if you connected your keyboard) or virtual keyboard, If virtual keyboard not showing press 'Test' and then start typing on your physical keyboard.
 # Android TV version
 If you want Android TV version check it out [here](https://github.com/squirrelie1024/Keyboard-Tester-Android-TV)